MicrosoftDocs/sql-docs/docs/reporting-services/web-portal-ssrs-native-mode.md

 :::image type="content" source="../reporting-services/media/web-portal-ssrs-native-mode/ssrs-web-portal-view-power-bi-excel.png" alt-text="Screenshot that shows the Power BI Desktop Reports section and the Excel Workbooks section.":::

 The files are stored within Reporting Services, similar to other resource files.
 Selecting one of these items downloads them locally to your desktop.
-You can save changes you've made by reuploading them to the report server.
+You can save changes you make by reuploading them to the report server.

 ## Search for items